 (2023) CSU Mountain Campus, CO

 Apart from doing research, I'm interested in science communication to help translate scientific topics related to geology and geohazards for a more general audience.
-You can find my articles either on my website or Temblor.
-I'm also involved in several student-led organizations.
+You can find my articles either on my website or on Temblor.

 My favorite activities include taking photos of landscapes & night scenes and making digital illustrations.
-I also enjoy participating in competitive table tennis, and I am an avid fan of soccer too.
+I also enjoy racquet sports (was in competitive table tennis), and I am an avid fan of soccer.

 Here is a summary of my story (link) in Temblor.